 You can protect yourself preventively by taking certain precautions, such as wearing personal protective equipment.

 As personal protective equipment it is recommended to use the following when you work in your workshop:

+To find good examples of PPE for woodworking, check out my handy guide Woodworking Safety – What PPE Do You Need For Woodworking?
 I wrote another, more in-depth article, on how to find the best woodworking shoe.

 Visit this blog and learn how to find the perfect shoes for you to wear in your workshop.